mikevonwang/vaeri/README.md

 };
 ```

 `super()` performs behind-the-scenes initializations for your app.
-You can also initialize your `state` object here.
+You can also initialize your app's `state` object here.

 Once you have your app declared and initialized, you can `start` it: